 No one around my age remembers this, but apparently I was overweight as a kid.
 I think I remember the doctor talking about it when I had a check-up, maybe I made up that memory.

 I had bad eating experiences.
-I grew up poor and a boy.
+I grew up poor and assigned male at birth.
 That meant that there was not a lot of food, but when we got some, I could eat a lot without people talking about it.
 So I guess I got fat?

 In grade school, I was always the slowest one.
 I always got tagged.
 I was a target.
 I was like, “There are at least 20 other people playing this damn game.
 Why am I always the first?”
 Slow and steady wins the race my ass.

 I had a friend I’ll call E. My mom, who was also overweight, would make me work out with her all of the time, at random hours of the day.
 She would say, “We need to be skinny like E and his mom.”
 I started to wish that E was fat, so that I wouldn’t have to work out anymore.

 By the time puberty hit, I got taller and thinner.
 I saw one of my yearbook pictures, I looked like a skeleton.
 I did track and field for two years in middle school.
 I told people it was because I wanted to get ready for tennis in high school.
 Secretly, it was because I wanted to lose weight and stay thin.